rvpanaro/spsurv/cran-comments.md

 * checking for GNU extensions in Makefiles ...
 NOTE GNU make is a SystemRequirements.

-0 errors ✓ | 1 warning x | 2 notes x
+0 errors ✓ | 2 warnings x | 2 notes x